Dolamide/HSR-HS16/PrFm/formal-proof.md

 * The direction is crucial
 * Think Lego!

-!!! todo

-    * Bug: The Pattern is not applied twice here!

 A Sequent wit two Rules $$\frac{s_2}{s_1} r1$$, $$\frac{s_1}{s_2} r2$$ ist valid - but does not make
 a lot of sense.